lennart96/rho/README.md

 # Rho Calculus

+I just realized there are a lot more problems with than I thought, and I am not planning to fix them anytime soon, but it is still usable for small experiments, for which I wrote this.

+---

 An attempt at creating an evaluator for the Rho Calculus.
 It might not be fully compliant (I did not read the papers in detail).
 Currently in a fairly stable state.
 It can eval expressions like `(Pair a b -> a , Pair a b -> b) (Pair x